tillmanjr/bambu-x1carbon-ams-a-year/README.md

 I'd recommend if you buy desiccant in bulk, make sure you're getting beads with a minimum size of 2 mm, 3 mm if reasonable.

-## Specs - umm, sorta.

-### Lies, Damned Lies, and Maximum Build Dimensions
-The specification lists 256 × 256 × 256 mm.
-256mm on the z-access is correct.
-The build plate itself is 256 x 256 mm, but not all of it is available for printing.
-And, for multicolor printing, even less.

-### Print Speeds,
-significantly flow rate limited well under spec
-layer adhesion limited well under spec

 ## Print quality
 <p>
     <img src="https://github.com/tillmanjr/bambu-x1carbon-ams-a-year/blob/main/PETG_edge.png?raw=true" hspace="10" valign="top" >